withastro/roadmap/proposals/0046-astro-env.md

 ## Integrations

-The above way of declaring the schema allows integrations to declare their own constraints from inside `astro:config:setup`:
+The above way of declaring the schema allows integrations to declare their own constraints from inside `astro:config:setup` without any special handling:

 ```ts
 import { envField } from "astro/config"